engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 - Work in Small batches
 - Computers perform repetitive tasks, people solve problems

+Tasks that require no thinking are better than by machines.
+Mindless repetition is frustrating work that reduces employment satisfaction.

 ## Continuous Integration

 Continuous Integration (CI) is as a software development practice where members of a team integrate their work frequently to the shared source code.
 Each integration is verified by automated builds and tests to detect integration errors as quickly as possible.
 The fundamental goal of CI is to automatically catch problematic changes as early as possible by continuously assembling and testing complex and rapidly evolving ecosystems.